ayubsufian/gdsc_study_session_g9/README.md

 Class Tasks

 In addition to session tasks, this repository includes class tasks.
-These tasks are documented separately, providing a comprehensive overview of the coursework
+These tasks are documented separately, providing a comprehensive overview of the coursework.